 - The graduation requirement of a minimum GPA of 1.67 in the core includes only the following courses in this calculation: BIO 201, BIO 211, BIO 221, and BIO 231.
-In addition, other students who elect to use BIO 495 or 496 as the capstone may not include the grade in this course in the calculation. - Retention in the program is based on the following performance standards: - For all biology majors: at the end of the fourth semester at the college, students must have a minimum cumulative GPA of 2.0 in all math and science courses (excluding any biology courses numbered below 185), and must have completed at least three science courses required by the major. - o For Biology Secondary Education majors: students must earn at least a cumulative grade point average (CGPA) of 2.75 or higher before enrolling in the junior year education sequence.
+In addition, other students who elect to use BIO 495 or 496 as the capstone may not include the grade in this course in the calculation. - Retention in the program is based on the following performance standards: - o For all biology majors: at the end of the fourth semester at the college, students must have a minimum cumulative GPA of 2.0 in all math and science courses (excluding any biology courses numbered below 185), and must have completed at least three science courses required by the major. - For Biology Secondary Education majors: students must earn at least a cumulative grade point average (CGPA) of 2.75 or higher before enrolling in the junior year education sequence.
 To be allowed to student teach (BIO 490), the student must establish a minimum CGPA of 2.75 or higher, and must have completed the biology core in order to be allowed to student teach (BIO 490).
-Candidates for a teacher-education certificate must have a CGPA of 2.75 or higher to successfully complete their teacher education program. - For 7-Year Medical Biology majors: the student must maintain an overall and semester GPA of 3.5 or higher and earn a B or better in the required science courses (BIO 201, 231; CHE 201, 202, 331, 332; PHY 201, 202). - For 7-Year Optometry majors: students must maintain an overall GPA of 3.3 or higher and a GPA of 3.3 or higher in all required science and mathematics courses, with no grade in the required courses below a C. - o For Biology minors: the student must have a minimum cumulative GPA of 2.0 in all math and science courses (excluding any biology courses numbered below 185), and must have completed at least three science courses required by the major at TCNJ. - Graduation with any major in biology or a biology minor requires an overall GPA of 2.0 in courses for the program, and a cumulative GPA of 2.0 in all math and science courses taken at TCNJ, and a 1.67 in the core (BIO 201, BIO 211, BIO 221, and BIO 231).
+Candidates for a teacher-education certificate must have a CGPA of 2.75 or higher to successfully complete their teacher education program. - For 7-Year Medical Biology majors: the student must maintain an overall and semester GPA of 3.5 or higher; earn an A- or better in the introductory courses BIO 201 and CHE 201; and a B or better in all other courses. - o For 7-Year Optometry majors: students must maintain an overall GPA of 3.3 or higher and a GPA of 3.3 or higher in all required science and mathematics courses, with no grade in the required courses below a C. - o For Biology minors: the student must have a minimum cumulative GPA of 2.0 in all math and science courses (excluding any biology courses numbered below 185), and must have completed at least three science courses required by the major at TCNJ. - Graduation with any major in biology or a biology minor requires an overall GPA of 2.0 in courses for the program, and a cumulative GPA of 2.0 in all math and science courses taken at TCNJ, and a 1.67 in the core (BIO 201, BIO 211, BIO 221, and BIO 231).